kemitchell/plain-website-terms-of-service/terms.md

 # Your Permission to Use the Website

 Subject to these terms, the company gives you permission to use the website.
-You can't transfer it to anyone else.
+You can't transfer your permission to anyone else.
 Others need to agree to these terms for themselves to use the website.

 # Conditions for Use of the Website